 I posted my hot chocolate recipe on Instagram yesterday and I did end up making some for the two of us.
 Of course as I handed Miguel a cup he smelled it and said “what is it?!!!”.
 “Blood orange hot chocolate” and he’s all like orange……hot chocolate????
 Ugh, men.

 Ok, back to carrots.
-Essentially you’ll cook the farro at the same time as the carrots and chickpeas are roasting.
+First, you’ll cook the farro while the carrots and chickpeas are roasting.
 The carrots will roast more quickly than the chickpeas, so be aware that if you want everything to be hot, you may have to put the carrots back in the oven for a couple minutes so they’re nice and steamy.
-If you’re one of the lucky few with two ovens then you’re in luck!

 Tip: if you have two ovens (I do not, but if you do), you’ll want to roast the carrots at 375° for 10-15 minutes, and the chickpeas at 400° for 30 minutes, or until they’re nice and crispy.
-If you don’t have to ovens, have no fear.
-You’ll simply preheat the oven to 375° and begin roasting the chickpeas first, and then after 15 minutes or so you can add the carrots in.
+If you don’t have to ovens, have no fear; you’ll simply preheat the oven to 375° and begin roasting the chickpeas first, and then after 15 minutes or so you can add the carrots on the second rack.
 I’d recommend placing the chickpeas on the bottom shelf and carrots on the top.

 Roasted Carrots with Lemon Yogurt Sauce and Farro

 - 2 bundles carrots tops trimmed

 - Zest from 1 lemon